NSLS-II-BMM/BeamlineManual/pds.rst

 Mirrors are set as part of the mode changing plan.
 Unless you know exactly what you are doing, you should never move the mirrors.
 Adjusting mirrors by hand is a poor idea.
+(Adjusting M1 by hand is a horrible idea -- unless you know exactly what you are doing and you have a plan.)
 Changing the mirror positions in any way changes the height and inclination of the beam as it enters the end station.
 This requires changes in positions of the slits, the XAFS table, and other parts of the photon delivery system.

 **In short, don't move the mirror motors.**